I teach about humanity, nature, and their complex relationship. P.S. Humans are nature.

 Relationship & family issues (including raising gifted kids);

 Sexual orientation & gender identity;

 Spirituality & existential issues;

 I care deeply about you and your particular life challenges.

 I'm dedicated to helping you reach your important and unique life goals.

 I understand (personally, professionally, and academically) how complex life can be and the many difficulties it can present.
 I also know that change is always possible.

-I have a Masters degree is Spiritual Care & Psychotherapy and am a member of the Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapists.
+I am a Registered Psychotherapist, have a Masters degree in Spiritual Care & Psychotherapy, and am a member of the Ontario Association of Mental Health Professionals (OAMHP).

 My Review of Searching for Meaning: Idealism, Bright Minds, Disillusionment, and Hope by James T. Webb